Uninett/Argus/docs/reference/htmx-frontend.rst

 If you want to be able to customize the frontend in any way, including changing or adding themes, you need to install the support for Tailwind CSS and daisyUI.
-This is not python packages so cannot be streamlined much.
+This is not Python packages so cannot be streamlined much.

 Recommended but open for tweaks and adaptations steps: